AKA: Ojo-sama Sousamo

 Seriously, this is stuff only a villain would do, so why is she one of the good guys?
 This makes Kimiko so loathsome as a protagonist on so many levels.

 Debutante Detective Corps is just a bad OVA.
 The plot is very shallow and most of the characters aren’t fleshed out.
 The animation is typical 90s stuff that isn’t horrible, but I’ve seen anime created earlier that has better animation.
 The music is generic J-Pop with so many outdated synth tracks that may as well have been recorded a decade earlier.
 Speaking of which, I almost thought I heard the intro to “Jump” by Van Halen when Miyuki drops in the school on her motorcycle.
 There are a couple of funny moments like Nina’s bubblegum rifle or the chief arresting the principal, but they were few and far between.
-Beyond the shallowness was Kimiko being one of the worst protagonists I’ve ever seen in anime, and the only reason why she gets away with several felonies is because she’s a rich girl.
+Beyond the shallowness was Kimiko being one of the worst protagonists I’ve ever seen in anime, and the only reason why she gets away with several felonies is that she’s a rich girl.
 What a horrible message to send and it wasn’t meant to be part of the parody elements.
 To all you fans of director Akiyuki Shinbo, listen up.
 Just because he was awarded as the best anime director because of his work on Madoka Magica doesn’t mean his other stuff isn’t crap.
-I’d say the same thing if Yoshitoshi ABe, Makoto Shinkai, or Satoshi Kon directed this shlockfest.
-Please stop giving carte blanche for directors and filmmakers just because you like most of their work.
+I’d say the same thing if Yoshitoshi ABe, Makoto Shinkai, or Satoshi Kon directed this schlockfest.
+Please stop giving carte blanche to directors and filmmakers just because you like most of their work.
 Bad anime is still bad anime.
 Skip this OVA.
 If you want to watch other parody anime series, then check out Shinesman which is infinitely funnier and has better writing.

 Adjustable Point System: